kobisherm/E-commerce/README.md

 ## Installation

-To run the "HighLow Shoes" application on your local machine, you will need:
+To run the "HILO Shoes" application on your local machine, you will need:
 - Java Development Kit (JDK) version [Version]
 - Eclipse IDE or any preferred Java IDE